-The Management Board also adopted a Code of Conduct which is signed by all members and contains for example provisions on independence, invitations and gifts.
+The Management Board also adopted a Code of Conduct which is signed by all members and contains for example provisions on independence, invitations and gifts12.

-&lt;sup>9 See Annex 2 of ECHA's policy for the Prevention and Management of potential Conflicts of Interest (PRO 0067, as adopted by the Management Board on 25 February 2019).
+9 See Annex 2 of ECHA's Procedure for Prevention and Management of potential Conflicts of Interest for members of ECHA bodies (PRO 0067,): Generic exclusion criteria for candidates for membership in the ECHA bodies and for key positions in the ECHA Secretariat.

-&lt;sup>10 See Article 88 (2) of the REACH Regulation.
+10 See Article 88 (2) of the REACH Regulation.

-&lt;sup>11 The Commission appointed Members from interested parties to represent the perspectives of different stakeholders, i.e. from industry, consumers, environmental and health NGOs and trade unions.
+11 The Commission appointed Members from interested parties to represent the perspectives of different stakeholders, i.e. from industry, consumers, environmental and health NGOs and trade unions.